hardlyneutral/buddypress-registration-groups/languages/readme.txt

 Anyone can help by suggesting new translations [here](https://translate.wordpress.org/projects/wp-plugins/buddypress-registration-groups-1).

 Once you've suggested a new translation, a GlotPress validator will review it.
 They will then approve, reject, or change your suggestions.
-Once your changes get approved, they are automatically shipped to all BP Registration Groups users using WordPress in your language.
+Once your changes get approved, they are automatically included in the next BP Registration Groups release.

 == How does GlotPress work? ==